-The Civic Federation sees no good public policy reason why the intent of the Illinois Constitution that township residents be able to dissolve township government should not be reflected in Illinois law.
-As such, the Federation encourages the Illinois General Assembly to pass legislation to clarify township dissolution procedures and allow dissolution via referendum.
+Public Act 100-107, signed into law in 2017, clarified various rules with regard to township consolidation, including authorizing dissolution of coterminous townships by referendum.
+While this is an important first step, the Civic Federation sees no good public policy reason why the intent of the Illinois Constitution should not be reflected in Illinois law.
+As such, the Federation encourages the Illinois General Assembly to pass legislation to authorize dissolution of any township via referendum.